 This course is designed for middle and high school science teachers in urban settings and takes into account school and life contexts of adolescent students.
-Students will study human developmental processes and variations, including the impact of culture, heritage, socioeconomic level, personal health and safety, nutrition and other factors that may impact a student’s readiness to learn.
+Students will study human developmental processes and variations, including the impact of culture, heritage, socioeconomic level, personal health and safety, and other factors that may impact a student’s readiness to learn.

 EDU 640 Methods and Assessments of Student Science Research

 This course is designed to enhance the research experiences of aspiring Earth Science teachers (Residents) and to help them to develop an understanding of the nature of science, the use of science tools and technologies, and how science is practiced through research.

 EDU 650 Foundations of Education in the Urban Context